MFlisar/MaterialDialogs/README.md

 # MaterialDialogs  [![Release](https://jitpack.io/v/MFlisar/materialdialogs.svg)](https://jitpack.io/#MFlisar/MaterialDialogs)

-This library helps to show a `Dialog` and takes care of sending events to the parent `Activity`/`Fragment` without leaking it.
+This library helps to show a `Dialog` and takes care of sending events to the parent `Activity`/`Fragment` without leaking it even if the dialogs are shown as `DialogFragments`.
 It's made for the `Theme.Material3` theme and tries to follow styling that's described here:

 [M3 Material Dialogs](https://m3.material.io/components/dialogs/implementation/android)